nedbat/scriv/docs/commands.rst

 hand-edited changelog file that wasn't created with scriv.

-If your changelog file is in reStructuredText format, you will need `pandoc`_ installed for the command to work.
+If your changelog file is in reStructuredText format, you will need `pandoc`_ 2.11.2 or later installed for the command to work.

 .. _pandoc: https://pandoc.org/